How to contact us

 6 FURTHER INFORMATION

-This Tax Strategy publication relates to 2017 and was last approved on 02/11/2017.
-It has been independently reviewed by an external tax advisor, and will continue to be reviewed and revised on a regular basis where required.
+This Tax Strategy publication relates to 2018 and was last approved on 05/12/2018.
+It will continue to be reviewed and revised on a regular basis where required.